 Stories hold the incredible power to heal wounds, connect people, and bridge generations.
-We believe that this is an incredibly important time to be centering Indigenous stories, to be actively engaging with our communities, and to be shining the spotlight on the brilliance that exists in our diversity.
+We believe that this is an incredibly important time to be centering Indigenous stories and to be shining the spotlight on the brilliance that exists in our communities.

 Special thanks to Amanda Hugon, the brilliant Sto:lo Nation artist who created the strong, two-spirited warrior mask for our series, which acts as a physical reminder of our vision.
 Thank you to Leanne Betasamosake Simpson, who said that Indigenous peoples writing “looks different than CanLit and that’s a beautiful thing, because our brilliance is coming from a different place,” which prompted the inspiration for the reading series’ name.
 And thank you to our friends and allies at Room Magazine, who are standing behind us and helping us make this series possible.